terrymun/Fluidbox/README.md

         })
     })

-This will have the effect of doing so (where `closeFb` is the function needed to close any opened Fluidbox):
+This will have the effect of doing so (where `closeFb` is the internal function in the plugin needed to close any opened Fluidbox):

     $(document).on('click', '#fluidbox-overlay', closeFb);
     $(window).on('resize', closeFb);